 The Slow But Shocking Jump Scare

-The Carrie scare is probably one of the most famous in movie history.
+The ending of Carrie is one of the most famous in movie history.
 So, it loses the advantage of surprise, but it's still horrific in its delivery.
 In a slow motion dream sequence, a numb and guilty Sue Snell walks up to the rubble of Carrie White’s home to place a bouquet of flowers on what is essentially her grave.
 This slow, gentle scene is suddenly disrupted by the bloodied hand of the prom queen reaching up and grabbing Sue’s arm as if to pull her down with her.

 The Funny Jump Scare